AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - can be active-active OR active-passive failover configuration
         - Active-passive can is used when primary resources are available most of the time, and secondary resources are only used if primary resources are not available
         - Active-Active: Use this failover configuration when you want all of your resources to be available the majority of the time.
 When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+- VPC <-> on-prem DNS queries
+    - for DNS queries in VPC from on-prem
+        - create inbound endpoint on Route53 Resolver
+        - DNS resolvers on on-prem can forward DNS queries to Route53 resolver via this endpoint
+    - for DNS queries in on-prem from VPC
+        - create outbound endpoint on Route53 Resolver
+        - Route53 resolver then can conditionally forward queries to resolver on on-prem via this endpoint

 —